who-owns-lausanne/who-owns-lausanne.github.io/index.md

 #### Denoising

-If you just squinted while looking at the map we have the same intuition.
+If you just squinted while looking at the map, we have the same intuition.
 The mosaic is too chaotic to say anything.
 Therefore, we try to smoothen the picture –  digitally.
 For each parcel we drew an imaginary circle through its neighbouring parcels and looked at their ownership type.
 The cell was then